 When you’re ready, simply eat plain or lightly salted.
 You can also use sprouted bajra as an ingredient for other dishes.

 What Is pearl millet milk or Bajra milk?

-Pearl millet milk or Bajra doodh or sajjala paalu is a good alternative for dairy free milk.
-It is considered as one of the healthiest drinks for kids and for couples who are trying to conceive.
+Pearl millet milk or Bajra doodh or sajjala paalu is a good alternative for dairy-free milk.
+It is considered one of the healthiest drinks for kids and for couples who are trying to conceive.
 Wash the pearl millets thoroughly and soak for 7 – 8 hours.
 Grind the soaked millet with some water and strain it.
 Add 1 teaspoon of palm Jaggery to make the drink more tasty and healthy.

 Winter has already kicked in, with its sets of allergies and infections.
-Why not try this seasonal super grain Bajra/ Pearl millet to gain health benefits of it.
+Why not try this seasonal super grain Bajra/ Pearl millet to gain health benefits from it.
 Including grains with good carbohydrates and proteins play an important role in a healthy and balanced diet.
 Bajra has an array of nutritional benefits ranging from controlling blood sugar to comforting food for celiac patients.
-It is seasonal, inexpensive, healthy and tasty.
+It is seasonal, inexpensive, healthy, and tasty.
 So try to explore bajra health benefits by including it in your weekly menu.